 Climate change is about more than just greenhouse gas emissions and this is reflected in this Plan.
-Switching to renewable electricity, as Council already has, is an important step but is not enough to avoid further changes to our climate.
 Even if all countries substantially reduce emissions now, it is too late to avoid some long-term changes to our environment.
 We must prepare to adapt to a warmer, more variable climate with more extreme weather events.

-This will impact both on our people and our biodiversity.
+This will impact on both our people and biodiversity.
 It will affect how we travel, how we use water and how we live our lives.
 This Climate Action Plan will support the delivery of the Boroondara Community Plan and it will inform all other related strategies and actions, and set Boroondara on a path to a holistic response to these broad challenges.

-Delivery of the Climate Action Plan will be reported on an annual basis, and it will be reviewed and updated in five years.
+Outcomes of the Climate Action Plan will be reported on an annual basis, and it will be reviewed and updated in five years.